GravityPDF/gravity-pdf-documentation/docs/v6/developers/pdf-features/supported-html-and-css.md

 ---
 title: "Supported HTML and CSS in Custom Templates"
 sidebar_label: "Supported HTML and CSS"
-description: "The PDF software we use to generate documents, mPDF, is quite good with its HTML and CSS support but it does have its limitations and quirks."
+description: "The PDF software used generate documents, mPDF, has decent legacy HTML and CSS support, but it does have its limitations and quirks."
 ---

 ## Introduction

-The PDF software we use to generate documents, [mPDF](http://mpdf.github.io/), is quite good with its HTML and CSS support, but it does have its limitations and quirks.
-Areas it falls down in are floats and positioning, cascading styles and widow and orphan support.
+The PDF software used to generate documents, [mPDF](http://mpdf.github.io/), has decent legacy HTML and CSS support, but it does have its limitations and quirks.
+The major consideration is that modern styles like grid or flexbox are not supported, and layouts need to be done with floats / positioning / tables.
+There are also restrictions on floats, positioning, cascading styles and widow and orphan support.
 ![Example of mPDFs background and borders features](https://resources.gravitypdf.com/uploads/2015/11/supported-html-and-css.png)

 ## HTML Support

 Most HTML 4 and 5 tags are recognised and, to some extent, supported in mPDF – including nested tables.
 For the best results, you should [follow the XHTML specification](http://www.w3.org/TR/xhtml1/) and create valid HTML when building your PDF templates.
 A lot of display issues arise from a missing closing tag, or incorrectly nested HTML.

 Along with the standardised HTML tag support, there is also [custom HTML tags which mPDF introduced](http://mpdf.github.io/reference/html-control-tags/overview.html) to give you more control over your PDF.
 These include header and footers, page breaks, bookmarks, table of contents and annotations.
-One of the biggest quirks you'll need to get used to is that all HTML elements are hard coded as either `block` or `inline` elements and they cannot be changed using the CSS `display` property.
+One of the biggest quirks you'll need to get used to is that all HTML elements are hard coded as either `block` or `inline` elements, and they cannot be changed using the CSS `display` property.

 For full details on supported HTML tags and attributes, [we recommend you review the mPDF manual](http://mpdf.github.io/html-support/html-tags.html).

 ## CSS Support

-CSS styles can be declared in an external stylesheet and included via `<link />` or `@media`, included inline using `<style></style>` tags or using the `style` attribute directly on a HTML element: `<div style="background: #EEE;">`.
+CSS styles can be declared in an external stylesheet and added via `<link />` or `@media`, inline using `<style></style>` tags or using the `style` attribute directly on a HTML element: `<div style="background: #EEE;">`.

 Because HTML elements are hard coded to `block` or `inline` only certain CSS can be applied to particular HTML.
 If you're creating a custom template, we strongly recommend you review the mPDF manual [on supported CSS for each HTML element](http://mpdf.github.io/css-stylesheets/supported-css.html).